-Some examples of commonly used lead generation metrics include:
+Some examples of commonly used lead generation metrics:

 - Click Through Rate (CTR) is a percentage made up of the total number of clicks divided by the number of page views.
 It determines the success of a call to action.